ymichel/Geolocation-Plugin/readme.txt

 Visitors see a short description of the address either before, after, or at a custom location within the post.
 Hovering over the address reveals a map that displays the post's exact location.
 If one would only like to show a textual version without accessing any external services when visitors see a post, one can enable a "plain" mode to prevent external access except for authors to set a particular location.

 Since Google changed their policy in terms of maps usage, one needs to have a Goole Maps API key to use this plugin.
+You may obtain a key via google cloud plattform.
+Make sure, you have activated "Maps JavaScript API" as well as "Geocoding API".

 == Installation ==